 The point is, how do we know if we’re doing a good job at this mom thing?
-I believe the answer is moms must learn how to set realistic expectations for motherhood.
+I believe the answer is we need to learn how to set realistic expectations for motherhood.

-This is especially true in our massively social media driven world where all moms seem to want to share is their highlight reel.
+This is especially true in our massively social media-driven world where all moms seem to want to share is their highlight reel.
 I’m guilty of this too.
 I mean who wants to air their dirty laundry or dishes for the world to see?

-Well, I’ve got news for you.
+But, I’ve got news for you.
 ALL moms have messy floors, dirty dishes, kids that talk back and disobey, and a to-do list a mile long that never seems to get done.
 Oh, and are plagued by this nagging feeling that you’re screwing up your kids.
+YOU’RE NOT ALONE.

 As moms, we’re a lot more alike than we think.
 Sure, we may have majorly different parenting styles and world-views but we love our children and work really hard to make sure they get their best chance in life.

 That’s why we need to cut ourselves a little slack and begin to see motherhood from a different, better angle.
 I’m not necessarily proud to say this but most of the time when I’m struggling with anything in my life 9 times out of 10 I’m looking at it the wrong way.

 Pessimism runs in my blood.
 I have to fight against seeing the negative side of things on a daily basis.
 And my motherhood struggles are no exception.
 And just so you know, I didn’t just write that to say that your struggles are all in your head and you just need to think more positively and everything will get better.

 I merely want to point out that even when problems and struggles are so very real, having a healthy perspective and practicing emotional self-care go such a long way in helping us heal our way through those issues.